 Second semester of pharmacology principles and drug administration techniques with introduction of basic drug classifications.
 LR

 RNURS-030 Leadership/Management and Professionalism in Nursing

-Prerequisite: Must have been admitted to the Registered Nursing Program and have completed RNURS 26, 27, and 28 or equivalent satisfactorily.
+1 Unit Prerequisite: Must have been admitted to the Registered Nursing Program and have completed RNURS 26, 27, 28, 31, 33, and 34.